-You may have heard that San Diego County and the city of Encinitas are making floor plans for accessory dwelling unit (also known as ADUs, guest houses, second units, casitas, granny flats) available to the public.
+You may have heard that San Diego County, as well as the City of Encinitas, Carlsbad, and others are making floor plans for accessory dwelling unit (also known as ADUs, guest houses, second units, casitas, granny flats) available to the public.
 Read on to decide if permit-ready plans are the right choice for your ADU project.

 What are the “pre-approved” or “permit-ready” ADU building plans?

-San Diego County, Encinitas and Del Mar have produced several granny flat plans to make it easier for homeowners to begin the process of adding an ADU to their property.
+San Diego County, Encinitas, Del Mar and Carlsbad have produced several granny flat plans to make it easier for homeowners to begin the process of adding an ADU to their property.
 Encinitas ADU plans are part of what is called the Permit-Ready Accessory Dwelling Unit (PRADU) Program.

 Some of the San Diego County ADU plans and PRADU plans have been reviewed by building departments previously, though there is not a clear definition of “permit ready.”
 In our experience, pre-approved plans are typically not the final choice for people we speak with about their ADU projects.
 This is due to design constraints and minimal – if any – real cost savings on the overall project.

 No; all of the pre-approved plans are only about 80% complete and will always require property-specific modification and documentation.
 In addition to the building plans, your project will still require Title 24 energy calculations, truss calculations, storm water plan, and a site plan (also called a plot plan).

 The site plan must show the property layout with the footprints of all existing and proposed structures, electrical services, fences, walls, gates, setbacks, parcel area, easements, driveways, slopes, drainage for storm water and other features.
 When applicable, grading plans, septic design and other plans and calculations must be created and also submitted with the pre-approved plans in order to obtain a building permit.